SpyrosMitsis/Blog/content/posts/tic_tac_toe.md

 - lose = - 1
 - draw = 0

-The evaluation score then gets propagated back up the tree to the root, alternating between maximizing and minimizing players.
+The evaluation score then gets propagated back up the root of the tree, alternating between maximizing and minimizing players.
 The maximizing player will try to maximize the score by choosing a decision that maximizes the evaluation score whilst the minimizing player will try to minimize the score.

-Once the tree is evaluated, the algorithm selects the move that leads to the highest score if it's the maximizing player's turn or the move that leads to the lowest score if it's the minimizer player's turn.
+Once the tree is evaluated, the algorithm selects the move that leads to the highest score or the lowest score depending on the player.